-The acquisition of suitable and well located quality sites in order to continue the Group's expansion is proving to be demanding.
+The acquisition of suitable and well located quality sites in order to continue the Group's expansion is necessary to achieve the Group's strategic aims.
 The Group has a strong and experienced property acquisition team with good relationships with external agents and advisers.